 The parathyroid glands control calcium levels.
 If they work too hard, this can lead to hypercalcemia.

-The parathyroid glands may become overactive when one is enlarged or when a noncancerous growth forms on one.
+The parathyroid glands may become overactive when one becomes enlarged or develops a noncancerous growth.

 Too much vitamin D

-Vitamin D triggers calcium absorption in the gut.
-Once absorbed, calcium travels into the bloodstream.
+Vitamin D triggers calcium absorption in the gut, allowing this nutrient to enter the bloodstream.

-If cancer spreads to the bone, this increases the risk of hypercalcemia.
+If cancer spreads to the bone, the risk of hypercalcemia increases.

 Other health conditions